moveit/moveit_tutorials/doc/joystick_control_teleoperation/joystick_control_teleoperation_tutorial.rst

 Debugging
 ---------

-Add "Pose" to rviz Displays and subscribe to ``/joy_pose`` in order to see the output from joystick.
+Add "Pose" to RViz Displays and subscribe to ``/joy_pose`` in order to see the output from joystick.

 Note that only planning groups that have IK solvers for all their End Effector parent groups will work.